 And the BMI?
 It Needs To GO

-The BMI formula, which was created in the early 1830s, measures one’s height in meters squared divided by weight in kilograms.
-This formula does not measure your health status, it simply can't.
+The BMI formula does not measure your health status, it simply can’t.
 But why?
 Well to start BMI does not differentiate between our muscles or fat.

 So, someone who is more physically active and has more muscle might have a higher BMI than someone who does not, yet does that make them less healthy?
 Quite the contrary.
 BMI can't measure one's blood pressure, metabolic blood panel, hormones, stress level, or sleeping habits.